-Karen Doucette - Obituary
+KAREN Doucette - Obituary

 LAKELAND - Karen Faye Doucette, 72, was born Feb.
 16, 1948, and passed away on Oct.
 18, 2020.

 She was preceded in death by her parents, Tilly and Edward Steward; and son, Nicholas Gillett.
-She is survived by her husband Edward Doucette; sons, Randy and Matthew Gillett; daughter in law, MikYoung Gillett; grandchildren, Colton, Caitlin and Brittley Gillett, Rachel Davis Keller, Jason Benton, Aejah, Kiahni, Edmond and Alex Doucette.
+She is survived by her husband Edward Doucette; sons, Randy Gillett and Matthew Davis; daughter in law, MikYoung Gillett; grandchildren, Colton, Caitlin and Brittley Gillett, Rachel Davis Keller, Jason Benton, Aejah, Kiahni, Edmond and Alex Doucette; great grandchildren, Blair & Thomas Gillett.

 Karen loves her Lord and was a member of Heritage Baptist Church.
 She dedicated her life to serving wherever she could to help people.
 She was very active in the presentation of monthly ladies luncheons at Heritage Baptist Church.
 She also loved bowling.
 At one time she participated in the national tournament 25 consecutive years.